Craft & Games

-Science is the basis of the world we have built, but it has also become a stress factor for many learners in schools, leading to anxiety and self-doubts.
-Yet, science is essential for humanity’s progress.
+Science is the basis of the world we have built.
+Science is essential for humanity’s progress.
 It is the power behind our transport systems, it is the genius behind the medications that treat medical conditions, and it gives us insights into the human mind and how it works.
 While gender equality in the workplace is still under hot debate, statistics reveal that it is largely the female students that fail to pursue their science goals in the long run.
 Upon further investigation, it appears that most females leave the workplace in order to start a family.
 While the modern world we live in affords each person the ability to choose what they wish to do, we can encourage children to participate in science.

 By exposing children’s curiosity to the wonders of the world, we can grow a greater male/female balance of participation in science roles as adults.
 Here are 4 ways to spark the inner Einstein in your little one: